magore/hp85disk/README.md

   * *make flash*
     * This will use *avrdude* with the new low cost Atmel ICE programmer.
       * If you wish to another programmer then update the "flash" avrdude command line in the Makefile.
-      * There is an example with the AVR mkii programer as well.
+      * There is an example with the AVR mkii programmer as well.

 ## Files
   * ./COPYRIGHT.md
     Project Copyrights
   * ./main.c
-    Main startup code
+    Main start-up code
   * ./main.h
-    Main startup code
+    Main start-up code
   * ./notes.txt
     Note - working on converting compiled constants into run time configuration
   * ./README.md